Bardolos/discord-shenanigans/README.md

 #### SPOILER TAG ENCODER/DECODER

 This one allows you to send encoded messages as if they were spoiler tags.
-Users with the plugin can decrypt them directly on discord.
+Users with the plugin can decode them directly on discord.
 Users without the plugin will be redirected to a webpage that decodes the messages for them.
 Check out the specific settings below for disclaimer.

 Encoded messages look like this to users without the plugin:
 ![hmmm](https://cdn.discordapp.com/attachments/261708042553393152/411895200059752448/unknown.png "just click it")